How many calories does one serving of Dal Fry have?

 Can diabetics, heart patients and over weight individuals have Dal Fry ?

-Yes, this recipe is good for diabetics, heart and weight loss BUT cut the usage of ghee by half.
+Yes, this recipe is good for diabetics, heart and weight loss BUT cut the usage of butter by half.
 Chana dal is heart and diabetic friendly, also rich in fiber.
+Chana dal has high amount of potassium and low amount of sodium which makes it very effective in regulating your blood pressure.
 Masoor dal is is good for diabetics and a healthy heart.

 Can healthy individuals have Dal Fry ?